-In this section, recommendations for future researchers as well as academicians are provided for further action.
+In this section, recommendations for future researchers as well as academicians are provided for further actions.

 9.1.
-Recommendation for Future Researchers
+Recommendations for Future Researchers

 Future researchers are recommended to explore the effect of different organisational factors.
-They may also examine the presence of other mediators such as age, designation, and salary level and their effect on the relationship of other organisational factors with the intrapreneurial behavior of academicians in Malaysia.
-They may also focus on other parts or regions in Malaysia as well as on academicians in the private HLIs of the country.
+They may also examine the presence of other mediators such as age, designation, and salary level and their effect on the relationship of other organisational factors with intrapreneurial behavior of academicians in Malaysia.
+They may also focus on other parts or regions in Malaysia as well as academicians in the private HLIs of the country.

 9.2.
-Recommendation for the Management of HEIs
+Recommendations for the Management of HEIs

-The management of the public higher learning institutions may emphasize more on the organizational factors, especially management support, favorable organizational culture, and flexible organizational structure, to motivate academicians to enable the demonstration of intrapreneurial attitudes and activities that will eventually contribute to improved teaching methods.
+The management of the public higher learning institutions may have emphasised more on the organisational factors, especially management support, favourable organisational culture, and flexible organisational structure to motivate academicians to enable the demonstration of intrapreneurial attitude and activities that will eventually contribute to improved teaching methods.